 Hospital Implications

-On March 30, 2026, CMS issued a Quality & Safety Special Alert Memo, which reminds hospitals and critical access hospitals (CAHs) of existing Medicare Conditions of Participation (CoP) for patient food and nutrition services and encourages providers to use the 2025–2030 Dietary Guidelines for Americans (DGAs) to inform nutrition policies, menus, and therapeutic diet protocols.
+On March 30, 2026, CMS issued a Quality & Safety Special Alert Memo, which reminds hospitals and critical access hospitals (CAHs) of existing Medicare Conditions of Participation (CoP) for patient food and nutrition services and directs providers to use the 2025–2030 Dietary Guidelines for Americans (DGAs) to inform nutrition policies, menus, and therapeutic diet protocols.

 CMS refers hospitals back to the dietary services CoP outlined at 42 CFR §482.28, including the requirement that menus and diets meet individual patient nutritional needs in accordance with recognized dietary practices.